michaeleisel/zld/README.md

 - Turning off dead stripping (referred to as "Dead Code Stripping" in Xcode build settings)
 - For executables and xctest bundles, disable dyld exports trie creation with `-Wl,-exported_symbols_list,/dev/null` (cannot be used by test host apps that provide symbols to xctests)
 - `-Wl,-no_deduplicate`, which disables the deduplication pass.
 In Xcode, this flag is added by default for Debug builds.
 - `-Wl,-no_compact_unwind`, which disables the creation of compact unwind info.
 Note that Objective-C and C++ functions that have been linked without their compact unwind info can crash if an exception unwinds into them, rather than continuing the unwind.
+Swift functions, however, are not affected (even if an Objective-C/C++ exception unwinds into them).
+So, it's best for pure Swift projects.
 It can also break crash reporting.
 - If you're not using `zld`, using `-Wl,-force_load` for libraries can sometimes speed things up
 - Linking with dynamic libraries instead of static ones